jamaal-b/ynab-email-automation/README.md

 # YNAB Email Automation

 Automated email reports for your YNAB budget with daily alerts, weekly recaps, and monthly summaries.
+I wanted to build this to get some more useful snapshots to quickly understand what's going on with my budget on a regular basis.

 ## Features